Priapos1004/Applied-Presentation-of-Statistical-Data-Analysis/README.md

 ## Theoretical Background Scripts

-The following tables contain a mapping of Python scripts to the content in the theoretical background where they appear.
+The following tables contain a mapping of Python scripts to the content in the theoretical background where their results appear.

 ### Violation of Assumptions